brucelee-be3/Portfolio/README.md

 # Portfolio
-A portfolio website I made using HTML, Javascript, and Bootstrap
+A portfolio website I made for class using HTML, Javascript, and Bootstrap